-A lot of people ask me about this essay I’ve been talking about that won me a trip to New York years ago.
-I remember (about 1997 I believe) that I was in the dentist’s office, and saw a contest sponsored by Equal sugar.
+A lot of people ask me about my “Different But Equal” essay that won me a trip to New York years ago.
+I remember (about 1996 or 1997 I believe) that I was in the dentist’s office, and saw a contest sponsored by Equal sugar.
 As part of the contest, you had to write an essay about a friend who was “different but equal” from you.

 I ripped the ad out of the magazine, went home, pulled out a notebook, scribbled my essay (which was less than 75 words) and sent it in.
 I talked about my friend Laura, who, if you saw both of us together you’d wonder why we’re friends.
 But we are.
 We’re great friends.
 We’ve been pals from almost the first time we met and we’ve stayed that way for twenty years.